meganm38/CPSC-221-Reivew/README.md

    }
 ```

-### <a id="hash"></a> Hash Table or Hash Map
-#### Definition
-- Stores data with key value pairs.
-- **Hash functions** accept a key and return an output unique only to that specific key.
-  - This is known as **hashing**, which is the concept that an input and an output have a one-to-one correspondence to map information.
-  - Hash functions return a unique address in memory for that data.

-#### What you need to know
-- Designed to optimize searching, insertion, and deletion.
-- **Hash collisions** are when a hash function returns the same output for two distinct inputs.
-  - All hash functions have this problem.
-  - This is often accommodated for by having the hash tables be very large.
-- Hashes are important for associative arrays and database indexing.

-#### Time Complexity
-- Indexing:         Hash Tables: `O(1)`
-- Search:           Hash Tables: `O(1)`
-- Insertion:        Hash Tables: `O(1)`

 ### <a id="binary-tree"></a> Binary Tree
 #### Definition
 - Is a tree like data structure where every node has at most two children.
   - There is one left and right child node.

-#### What you need to know
-- The height of a node is the length of the longest path from v to a leaf.
-Count the number of edges from v to the furthest leaf from v.
-The height of an empty tree is ``-1``, the height of a one-node tree is 0.
-- The depth of a node v is the length of the path from v to the root.
-- A binary tree is perfect is
-  - No node has only one child.
-  - All leaves have the same depth.
-- A perfect binary tree of height h has ``2^h+1 - 1`` nodes, of which ``2^h`` are leaves.
-- A binary tree is complete if
-  - The leaves are on at most two different levels,
-  - The second to bottom level is completed filled in and
-  - The leaves on the bottom level are as faa to the left as possible.
-- A binary tree is full if all nodes have 0 or 2 children.
-- Used to make **binary search trees**.
-  - A binary tree that uses comparable keys to assign which direction a child is.
-  - Left child has a key smaller than its parent node.
-  - Right child has a key greater than its parent node.
-  - There can be no duplicate node.
-  - Because of the above it is more likely to be used as a data structure than a binary tree.
-  -
 #### Tree traversal
 - In order traversal: left subtree, root, and then right subtree.